canonical/jhack/README.md

 `jhack utils sync ./src application-name/0`

-Will watch the ./src folder for changes and push any to application-name/0 under /charm/src/.
+Will watch the `./src` and `./lib` folders (recursively, by default) for changes and push any to the `application-name/0` unit.

+Pro tip: `jhack utils sync ./src application-name` will sync to all units of `application-name`!

 ## unbork-juju